 At least my cgi programs appear to work now the way I would expect them to.

-#1 Updated by gstrauss about 1 year ago
+#1 Updated by gstrauss over 1 year ago

 con->srv_socket is set soon after accept() and so it should never be NULL in mod_cgi.
 Is this reproducible in 1.4.x latest?
 Probably not.